AhmedHoussamBouzine/bah/README.md

 1. Assignments: Stores the variables in an environment map.
 2. Expressions: Computes the results using the operators and values provided.

-This project is a learning exercise and demonstrates the foundational principles of programming language implementation.